hkim07/Disparity-in-Differences/README.md

 # Disparity-in-Differences

-A manuscript introducing this method is available at arXiv.
+The manuscript introducing this method is available at arXiv.

 ## Getting Started